Teaching Visa Sponsorship Jobs in California

 Which visa types are most common for teaching roles in California?

-The J-1 Exchange Visitor visa is the most common pathway for international teachers in California, used through programs like the Teacher Exchange Program administered by the Department of State.
-The H-1B is also used for university-level and private school teaching positions that qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
-Some positions at universities may also use the O-1 for educators with distinguished records.
+The J-1 visa Exchange Visitor visa is the most common pathway for international teachers in California, used through programs like the Teacher Exchange Program administered by the Department of State.
+The H-1B visa is also used for university-level and private school teaching positions that qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
+Some positions at universities may also use the O-1 visa for educators with distinguished records.

 Which companies and school districts sponsor visas for teaching jobs in California?